Syrian refugees: The civil rights movement of our time

 The prevailing discourse – both in public and in private – grows uglier by the hour.
 It seems these latest developments have finally allowed the far-right to break free of its fetters.
 The views that, even two years ago, would have seemed batty and deranged are steadily creeping into the dominant narratives of the day.
 The distance between Europe’s ivory towers and its gutters has never been so small.
 While every soul still clinging to a shred of decency should be howling with alarm, the heart of Europe is polishing off its jackboots.

 Men, women and children who have lost everything in the bloodiest conflict of our time are now being greeted as aggressors.
 Yet why would Europe, having done nothing to prevent or mitigate the war in Syria, start caring now?
-After all, the continent – Germany and serving as commendable exceptions – has already turned its back on the refugees in the early stages of the war, forcing some 4.5 million people to run for the neighbouring countries.
+After all, the continent – and serving as commendable exceptions – has already turned its back on the refugees in the early stages of the war, forcing some 4.5 million people to run for the neighbouring countries.

 Now that the problem has become too huge to deny, Europe has opted to tackle it with a system of quotas.
 From the look of things, the individual countries will even be able to choose the refugees they want, evoking the image of a modern-day slave market.
 The profoundly cynical EU beaureaucrats must have known in advance of the Raft-of-the-Medusa effect this was sure to have on the and refugees on the Greek islands.